 Open the crescent rolls and unroll the dough, separating the triangles.
 Using a pizza cutter, cut the dough into 1/4-inch wide strips.

 Use the strips of dough to create the "bandages" by wrapping them, one at a time, around each dog.
-Crisscross them "mummy-style," remembering to leave a 1/2 to a 1-inch wide opening on the top of each dog.
-This is where you'll place the "eyes" after baking.
+Then, crisscross them "mummy-style," remembering to leave a 1/2 to a 1-inch wide opening on the top of each dog; this is where you'll place the "eyes" after baking.

-For the dipping sauce: Fill a ramekin with ketchup and squirt two mustard circles on the top with a dot of mustard in the middle.
-Using the edge of a knife, start on the outside and draw the knife blade through each mustard line a half-inch or so apart to create a "web" effect.
+Fill a ramekin with ketchup and squirt two mustard circles on the top with a dot of mustard in the middle for the dipping sauce.
+Then, using the edge of a knife and starting on the outside, draw the knife blade through each mustard line a half-inch or so apart to create a "web" effect.

-** If you're using mozzarella cheese and black olives for the mummy's eyes, you'll need two different sized straws.
-(We've used a regular size straw - and a small cocktail sized straw).
-Use the regular-sized straw to cut out the whites of the eyes (the cheese).
-Use the cocktail size straw to remove a small hole in the cheese and to cut out the "pupils" (the olives).
-This takes some patience, but it's super cute.
+** If you're using mozzarella cheese and black olives for the mummy's eyes, you'll need two different-sized straws.
+(We've used a regular size straw - and a small cocktail-sized straw).
+First, use the regular-sized straw to cut out the whites of the eyes (the cheese).
+Next, use the cocktail-size straw to remove a small hole in the cheese and to cut out the "pupils" (the olives), this takes some patience, but it's super cute.

-If you're looking for a short cut (and there's no shame in that), simply put a dot of mustard or ketchup in place of the eyes - and call it good!
+If you're looking for a shortcut (and there's no shame in that), put a dot of mustard or ketchup in place of the eyes - and call it good!
 They'll still be adorable!